-A screaming Donald yorker hit Waugh on the boot and the umpire nodded in approval; Healy was sized up by an awkward bouncer first-up, and when he managed a single to reach the other end he found his stumps rattled by de Villiers; it was the first Test five-for in the fast bowler’s career.
+A screaming Donald yorker hit Waugh on the boot and the umpire nodded in approval; Healy was sized up by an awkward bouncer first-up, and when he managed a single to reach the other end he found his stumps rattled by de Villiers; it was the first Test five-for in his career.

 Martyn was there, though: the thought seemed to have given McDermott ideas as he opened up.
 The broad shoulders, strong forearms, and the club of a bat came into action as he sent the tourists in a leather-hunting spree all around the ground.
 With hundred coming up the Australians inched closer and closer towards the target.

-The hosts reached 110, which meant that they had to score only seven more.
+The hosts reached 110, which meant that they had to score only 7 more.
 It was then that it happened: Martyn, who had held strong for 106 minutes, had a sudden brain-freeze of sorts.
-He hit an entirely unnecessary stroke off Donald to Hudson at cover, ending his 59-ball resilience that was worth only six singles.
+He hit an entirely unnecessary stroke off Donald to Hudson at cover, ending his 59-ball resilience that was worth only 6 singles.

 McGrath got a single amidst tumultuous cheer from the crowd.
-As the clock ticked over to 12.50 de Villiers steamed in, and, with only six more runs to get, McGrath lobbed one back to de Villiers.
-From 51 for one they had collapsed to 111, and de Villiers had finished with figures of six for 43 (and match-figures of ten for 123).
+As the clock ticked over to 12.50 de Villiers steamed in, and, with only 6 more to get, McGrath lobbed one back to de Villiers.
+From 51 for 1 they had collapsed to 111, and de Villiers had finished with figures of 6 for 43 (and match figures of 10 for 123).

 Wisden called it “An Australian collapse reminiscent of [Ian] Botham’s Test at Headingley in 1981 — the eventual total of 111 was exactly the same.”
 Ali Bacher called the victory “our finest achievement ever”, which was a big thing to say, given that Bacher himself had led South Africa to a 4-0 whitewash the last time the teams had played.
 South Africa had won nine of their previous 13 Tests against Australia.

 - The SCG defeat had not gone down too well with the selectors.
-Unfortunately, they picked out only Martyn, who was not recalled for over six years.
+Unfortunately, they picked out only Martyn, who was not recalled for over 6 years.

 - Australia had their revenge in the third and final Test at Adelaide.
-Steve Waugh, with 164 and four for 26, set things off before Warne led the hosts to a 191-run victory.
+Steve Waugh, with 164 and 4 for 26, set things off before Warne led the hosts to a 191-run victory.